La Mirada, California: Government and politics

 The Los Angeles County Department of Health Services operates the Whittier Health Center in Whittier, serving La Mirada.

 Emergency services

 The Los Angeles County Sheriff's Department (LASD) operates the Norwalk Station in Norwalk, serving La Mirada.
 In addition the department operates the La Mirada Substation.

 The Norwalk Station is also responsible for providing contracted police services to the city of Norwalk as well as unincorporated South Whittier.
 The department has a substation in La Mirada located adjacent to City Hall.

 Crime in La Mirada is consistently lower than in neighboring communities and fell 8.9% in 2018 after spiking close to 30% over the three previous years, mirroring the experiences of most communities across the state.

 Fire protection and paramedic services are provided by the Los Angeles County Fire Department (LACoFD).
-The department maintains Station #49 in La Mirada adjacent to City Hall, provides coverage to the central parts of the city.
+The department maintains Station #49 in La Mirada, adjacent to City Hall, and provides coverage to the city's central areas.
 Station 49 also serves as the headquarters for Battalion 21.

-In May 2010, a ribbon cutting was held to celebrate the opening of a second fire station operating in the city.
-Station 194 moved from its temporary home at 1401 South Beach Boulevard into the new quarters at 13540 Beach Boulevard.
-The site was chosen as it provides first-in coverage to the city of La Habra, which funded half of the cost of the construction project.

-In return for investment towards the construction of Station 194, La Habra now enjoys the benefits of having a fourth Paramedic Assessment Fire Engine serving the city at no cost to La Habra taxpayers for a 20-year period (La Habra signed a ten-year fire service agreement extension in 2015).
-The entire cost of the four-person crew is funded by the County Fire District in which La Mirada belongs.